Police search Sharbot Lake property following murder charge | CBC News

 "The OPP cannot confirm details of that investigation at this time, as the matter is before the court," wrote Const.
 Robert Martell in an email.

-Nor did Martell elaborate on any relationship or connection between the victim and Johnston, beyond that both men were from the Township of Central Frontenac.
+Nor did Martell elaborate on any relationship or connection between the victim and Johnston, beyond that both men were from Central Frontenac.

 Camilleri's family declined to comment and have asked that their privacy be respected.